Lamput: Production and development

 Lamput was created by Vaibhav Kumaresh, and produced by Vaibhav Studios for Cartoon Network India and Asia.
-Lamput earned the distinction of being the first Indian show sold from a pitch bible, that has gone to air globally.
+Lamput earned the distinction of being the first Indian show sold from a pitch bible that has gone to air globally.

-The series consisted of 18-second micro-shorts, that were extended to 2 minutes for the second season.
+The series consisted of 18-second micro-shorts, which were extended to 2 minutes for the second season.
 The third season consists of episodes ranging from 3 to 5 minutes, as well as some 7-minute specials.

 On 20 April 2021, a crossover between Lamput and Chinese internet character Tuzki was announced.
 It was also announced that a fourth season was in the works.

 Broadcast and release

-The series airs on Cartoon Network in EMEA, Latin America.
-Lamput has also started airing on Boomerang worldwide.
+The series airs on Cartoon Network in EMEA and Latin America.
+Lamput has also started airing on Boomerang and Cartoonito worldwide.
 In the United States, Lamput is broadcast via HBO Max and Cartoon Network.
 It was added to HBO Max on 28 April 2022, and started airing on Cartoon Network on 23 May 2022.
 It also started airing on Boomerang on 15 August 2022, but ended its run on 26 August.
 The series was later added to Hulu on 13 September 2024.